Snow Drifts: In the Enchanted Forest's New Past

 Seconds later, both Emma and Hook land in the Enchanted Forest.
 It turns out that, while going through the portal, Emma was thinking of her parents' first meeting, which is how and where they ended up.
 The two then come across the wanted signs for Snow White from the past and then stumble onto a village, where they see Regina terrorizing the villagers demanding that they tell her where her stepdaughter is.
 Regina proves that she is not kidding by having a woman arrested for helping Snow.
-Emma wants to help the woman, but Hook warns her about changing the future so they can't save the woman, since the villagers that were threatened by The Evil Queen included Pinocchio, Gepetto, and Granny.
+Emma wants to help the woman, but Hook warns her about changing the future so they can't save the woman, since the villagers that were threatened by The Evil Queen included Pinocchio, Geppetto, and Granny.
 Around the same time, both Prince James (Charming) and Abigail are in the carriage in the moments before Snow and James are due to meet.
 Snow cuts a tree down to make her highway robbery, causing the carriage to stop as she is in a tree waiting.
-As Charming gets out the carriage to investigate, Emma makes the biggest mistake in altering the timeline by making an accidental noise and surprises Snow, who falls and runs aways, empty handed without taking the jewels from the carriage, and preventing her parents from meeting for the first time.
-Emma discovers that she interfered the past and realizes that the only way to stop this altered timeline is by seeking out the only person capable of correcting this mistake, namely Rumplestiltskin.
-As the approach Rumplestiltskin's castle, Rumplestiltskin himself appears out of nowhere ready to kill Hook (as he still holds a grudge after Hook stole his wife, Milah, and took the magic bean Rumplestiltskin was going to use to find his son, Baelfire) but Emma then reveals to him that he will create the curse that he hopes will one day find his son Baelfire, and killing Hook will further destroy the timeline.
+As Charming gets out the carriage to investigate, Emma was entranced with amazement and excitement to see her parents in action and seeing them in their true identities for the first time.
+But she inadvertently makes the biggest mistake in altering the timeline by making an accidental noise and surprises Snow, who falls and runs away, empty handed without taking the jewels from the carriage, and preventing her parents from meeting for the first time.
+Emma discovers that she disrupted the past and realizes that the only way to stop this altered timeline is by seeking out the only person capable of correcting this mistake, namely Rumplestiltskin.
+As they approach Rumplestiltskin's castle, Rumplestiltskin himself appears out of nowhere ready to kill Hook (as he still holds a grudge after Hook stole his wife, Milah, and took the magic bean Rumplestiltskin was going to use to find his son, Baelfire) but Emma then reveals to him that he will create the curse that he hopes will one day find his son Baelfire, and killing Hook will further destroy the timeline.
 As the pages in the book start to become blank, time is starting to run out for Emma to fix what she has done, and Rumplestiltskin tells her the only way to correct this is to go to the ball that will be held at King Midas' palace.